-- 52. The University identifies independent researchers according to the REF definition as 'Category A' eligible staff on research only contracts or teaching and research contracts where the staff meet the University's criteria for significant responsibility for research as outlined in Part Two of this Code of Practice above. - 53.
-The University, in accordance with the REF Guidance on Submission does not recognise research assistants or research associates as independent researchers where the primary employment function is research only and they are employed to carry out another individual's research programme. - 54.
+- 55. The University identifies independent researchers according to the REF definition as 'Category A' eligible staff on research only contracts or teaching and research contracts where the staff meet the University's criteria for significant responsibility for research as outlined in Part Two of this Code of Practice above. - 56.
+The University, in accordance with the REF Guidance on Submission does not recognise research assistants or research associates as independent researchers where the primary employment function is research only and they are employed to carry out another individual's research programme. - 57.
 The University's approach to recruitment of post-doctoral researchers forms part of an initiative to drive growth in emerging areas of research at the University.
-Where the University has employed post-doctoral researchers, except where these appointments are the direct result of a funded project managed by a principle investigator, the post-doctoral researcher is considered to meet the criteria of independent researcher, as it is a feature of these roles that they seek external funding for their own projects, act as principle investigator or co-investigator where appropriate and have significant input into the design, conduct and interpretation of the research. - 55.
-The REF Working Group will review the EIA conducted following the application of the criteria for determining research independence and, where appropriate, identify actions arising from this process. - 56.
-For details of communication of outcomes for REF eligibility, stages of approval and the appeals process, see relevant sections within Part Two of this Code of Practice, including Fig. 3.
+Where the University has employed post-doctoral researchers, except where these appointments are the direct result of a funded project managed by a principle investigator, the post-doctoral researcher is considered to meet the criteria of independent researcher, as it is a feature of these roles that they seek external funding for their own projects, act as principle investigator or co-investigator where appropriate and have significant input into the design, conduct and interpretation of the research.